Ford Racing Clutch Release Lever Mustang V8 1996-2004

 - Made In The USA

-Ford Performance Clutch Release Lever for all 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 and 2004 Mustangs with a V8 Engine.
+Ford Racing Clutch Release Lever for all 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 and 2004 Mustangs with a V8 Engine.

 Are you looking to maintain or recapture the smooth feeling and enjoyment of effortless shifting in your 1996-2004 V8 Mustang?
-This new Clutch Release Lever from Ford Performance could be just the part that you need!
+This new Clutch Release Lever from Ford Racing could be just the part that you need!
 This Clutch Release Lever is a direct-fit stock replacement that works in all 1996-2004 V8 Mustangs including GT, Cobra, Mach 1 and Bullitt.

 - Direct-fit replacement